SamKnows/data-engineering-test/README.md

 ## Outline

-In this scenario the provided download measurement data is being ingested into the SamKnows big data platform, your task is to identify any anomalies in the data.
+In this scenario the provided download measurement data is being ingested into the SamKnows big data platform.

+Your task as a data engineer is to write a basic data integrity application to ensure we are consistently importing valid and accurate data.

 The end result of this test should be a report outlining anomalies found in the data to be investigated.